9.13.2008

-Roasting Chilies: If a Chile Were a Woman
+Roasting Chiles: If a Chile Were a Woman

 Fiery, intelligent, talented, flamboyant and beautiful.
 I like to think she had chiles with her caviar.